actusfrf/actus-techspecs/README.md

 The ACTUS Technical Specification Document provides a formal specification of the ACTUS standard for the algorithmic representation of financial contracts.

 It comes as a single ``latex`` file ``actus-techspecs.tex``.
-The latest version is generally available as a PDF at https://actusfrf.org/actus-techspecs.pdf.
+The latest release is generally available as a PDF at https://actusfrf.org/actus-techspecs.pdf.

 The ACTUS Technical Specification Document is freely available and licensed under Creative Commons Attribution Share-Alike (CC-BY-SA) version 4.0.